 Contact your surgeon immediately if you experience any signs of cornea rejection, including:

-If you notice any other problems in your vision after cornea transplant, or you experience symptoms of infection, such as fever, eye drainage, or pain, contact your surgeon.
+Contact your surgeon if you notice any other problems in your vision after cornea transplant, or you experience symptoms of infection, such as fever or eye drainage.

 The key to avoiding a cornea transplant is to prevent damage or injury to your cornea.
 There are things you can do to protect your eyes, including:

 You may need to wear glasses or contact lenses after a cornea transplant.
 A full-thickness cornea transplant surgery often leaves an irregular cornea surface.
 This imperfection in the curve of the cornea, called astigmatism, results in distorted vision, so you may need corrective lenses or even additional surgery.